m8bsd/dotfiles/README.md

 1. Tools and Fonts: ssh, git, "'CaskaydiaMono Nerd Font Mono'"
 2. Languages: Zsh, JAVA
 3. MQ and DB: Redis, RabbitMQ, ZeroMQ, MySQL, SQLite
+## What hardware do you use?
+Gone are the days when I had 15 desktop computers in my bedroom as build clusters for FreeBSD.
+Today I’m more of a minimalist, prioritizing mobility over screen size or computing power.

+I presently carry a MacBook Air 13-inch, M3, 2024 around with me wherever I go.
+I maxed out the RAM (8GB) and put an SSD in it, and it’s just a beautiful little machine.
+I’m not a big fan of macOS though, so it runs FreeBSD.

+I use an iPhone 13 phone.